Having a mindful morning routine isn’t about ditching tech in favour of a bong-infused Zen hippie lifestyle.

 Doing your chores requires discipline.
 Why is that so important?
 Because discipline equals freedom.
 When you get up early and start the day right (meditate, exercise, make the bed, do the dishes, etc.), you automatically create space for the things you love later on.

 Conversely, when you lie around in bed staring at your phone, you’re wasting precious time.
-Suddenly you’re late for work and you haven’t even showered yet, let alone tidied up, eaten a healthy breakfast or packed lunch.
+Suddenly you’re late for work and you haven’t showered yet, let alone tidied up, eaten a healthy breakfast or packed lunch.

 6. Have Sex